About Us

 Since moving back to New Zealand, Audrey has taken a strong interest in mathematics education and is a highly experienced mathematics tutor.
 The Tan family has been tutoring students for more than 40 years, and Audrey is both a visible product and a part of their enormous success in this field.
 She has also tutored advanced students at the University of Canterbury, and was in demand as a supervisor at the University of Cambridge, where individual attention is an integral part of the degree course.

 Audrey’s advocacy of a more pragmatic approach to teaching mathematics in primary schools is gaining attention and results.
 She provides consultation and training to educators in a school setting.
-She is currently serving as a member of a Ministerial Advisory Group, appointed to review the English and mathematics & statistics learning areas in Te Mātaiaho, the refreshed New Zealand Curriculum.
+In the first half of 2024, she was a member of the Ministerial Advisory Group appointed to review the English and mathematics & statistics learning areas in the refreshed New Zealand Curriculum (Years 0-10), and continues to work with the Ministry of Education as Subject Lead and Reviewer of the revised mathematics and statistics learning area, Years 0-13 in the first half of 2025.

 Fun facts: